awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-customoriginconfig.md

 ## Properties<a name="aws-properties-cloudfront-distribution-customoriginconfig-properties"></a>

 `HTTPPort`  <a name="cfn-cloudfront-distribution-customoriginconfig-httpport"></a>
-The HTTP port the custom origin listens on\.
+The HTTP port that CloudFront uses to connect to the origin\.
+Specify the HTTP port that the origin listens on\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HTTPSPort`  <a name="cfn-cloudfront-distribution-customoriginconfig-httpsport"></a>
-The HTTPS port the custom origin listens on\.
+The HTTPS port that CloudFront uses to connect to the origin\.
+Specify the HTTPS port that the origin listens on\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OriginKeepaliveTimeout`  <a name="cfn-cloudfront-distribution-customoriginconfig-originkeepalivetimeout"></a>
-You can create a custom keep\-alive timeout\.
-All timeout units are in seconds\.
-The default keep\-alive timeout is 5 seconds, but you can configure custom timeout lengths using the CloudFront API\.
-The minimum timeout length is 1 second; the maximum is 60 seconds\.
-If you need to increase the maximum time limit, contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.
+Specifies how long, in seconds, CloudFront persists its connection to the origin\.
+The minimum timeout is 1 second, the maximum is 60 seconds, and the default \(if you don’t specify otherwise\) is 5 seconds\.
+For more information, see [Origin Keep\-alive Timeout](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesOriginKeepaliveTimeout) in the *Amazon CloudFront Developer Guide*\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OriginProtocolPolicy`  <a name="cfn-cloudfront-distribution-customoriginconfig-originprotocolpolicy"></a>
-The origin protocol policy to apply to your origin\.
+Specifies the protocol \(HTTP or HTTPS\) that CloudFront uses to connect to the origin\.
+Valid values are:
++  `http-only` – CloudFront always uses HTTP to connect to the origin\.
++  `match-viewer` – CloudFront connects to the origin using the same protocol that the viewer used to connect to CloudFront\.
++  `https-only` – CloudFront always uses HTTPS to connect to the origin\.
 *Required*: Yes
 *Type*: String
 *Allowed Values*: `http-only | https-only | match-viewer`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OriginReadTimeout`  <a name="cfn-cloudfront-distribution-customoriginconfig-originreadtimeout"></a>
-You can create a custom origin read timeout\.
-All timeout units are in seconds\.
-The default origin read timeout is 30 seconds, but you can configure custom timeout lengths using the CloudFront API\.
-The minimum timeout length is 4 seconds; the maximum is 60 seconds\.
-If you need to increase the maximum time limit, contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.
+Specifies how long, in seconds, CloudFront waits for a response from the origin\.
+This is also known as the *origin response timeout*\.
+The minimum timeout is 4 seconds, the maximum is 60 seconds, and the default \(if you don’t specify otherwise\) is 30 seconds\.
+For more information, see [Origin Response Timeout](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesOriginResponseTimeout) in the *Amazon CloudFront Developer Guide*\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OriginSSLProtocols`  <a name="cfn-cloudfront-distribution-customoriginconfig-originsslprotocols"></a>
-The SSL/TLS protocols that you want CloudFront to use when communicating with your origin over HTTPS\.
+Specifies the minimum SSL/TLS protocol that CloudFront uses when connecting to your origin over HTTPS\.
+Valid values include `SSLv3`, `TLSv1`, `TLSv1.1`, and `TLSv1.2`\.
+For more information, see [Minimum Origin SSL Protocol](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesOriginSSLProtocols) in the *Amazon CloudFront Developer Guide*\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)